matthart1983/wordpuzzle/README.md

 ## 📄 License

-This project is an original collection of word puzzle games created for educational and entertainment purposes.
+This project is an original collection of puzzle games created for educational and entertainment purposes.

 ## 🙏 Acknowledgments